 specified path.
 [I-D.ao-sfc-oam-return-path-specified] provides an

-example of a TLV that can be used to specify the path of the Echo
+example of a TLV that can be used to specify the return path of the Echo

 Reply.
 Value TBA3 is referred to as the "Do not reply" mode and